Sports in the Philippines: Volleyball

 The NSA affiliated with the sport is called the Philippine National Volleyball Federation.
 Women's volleyball currently enjoys immense popularity primarily due to its growing fan base in the University Athletic Association of the Philippines and the National Collegiate Athletic Association amateur tournaments.

 Internationally, competitors are given the opportunity to represent the country in tournaments such as the Southeast Asian Games as well as the Olympics.

 The sport has also seen the development of leagues such as the Philippine Super Liga, Spikers' Turf and the Premier Volleyball League.

-American football

-American football is a relatively new sport to the Philippines.
-ArenaBall Philippines was the first league and lasted from 2009 to 2015.
-In 2016 the Philippine-American Football League was founded.
-The Philippines also organizes a men's national team.